 An EPUB (.epub) file is a universal ebook standard.
 While it helps to have some technical know-how when working with EPUBs, there are a number of tools available to create and deliver book files in the EPUB format to Apple Books.
-You can create EPUB files with Pages, iBooks Author, or other third-party tools, or work with an Apple-preferred partner who can help you get your books on Apple Books.
+You can create EPUB files with Pages or other third-party tools, or work with an Apple-preferred partner who can help you get your books on Apple Books.

 Created in iBooks Author and specifically designed for Apple devices, Multi-Touch books (.ibooks) provide numerous possibilities to interact with the reader through photo galleries, videos, interactive diagrams, 3D objects, quizzes, and more.
 Multi-Touch books are designed to create immersive and memorable experiences with textbooks, cookbooks, history books, and picture books in ways not possible in print texts.

 Note: Book creation is moving to Pages.
 As of July 1, 2020, iBooks Author will no longer be available to new users. iBooks Author can still be used on macOS 10.15 and earlier, but there will be no new updates.
 Learn more.

 Best practices for creating an ebook

 However you choose to create your ebook, avoid common mistakes by following these best practices: